Public Order Emergency Commission: Final report

 The five volumes of the Report of the Public Inquiry into the 2022 Public Order Emergency were released on February 17, 2023 three days ahead of schedule.

 The first volume provides an overview and recommendations; volumes two and three include the analysis of evidence, the fourth volume explains of how the POEC worked, and volume five included commissioned papers by academic experts.

 In volume one, Rouleau clarified that the Charter's "robust protection" for protests has reasonable limits".

 Media response

-A December 2 Globe and Mail article said that while, in the writer's opinion, the invocation of the Act was not necessary, the inquiry itself was a win for open democracy as Canadians were given an opportunity to see how "people they elect actually do their jobs."
+A 2 December 2022 Globe and Mail op-ed written by Marcus Gee said that while, in the writer's opinion, the invocation of the Act was not necessary, the inquiry itself was a win for open democracy as Canadians were given an opportunity to see how "people they elect actually do their jobs."
 Top government officials had to explain in detail and in public their reasons for their actions with accompanying documents available for anyone to see.

+Les Whittington wrote a Hill Times op-ed on 19 October 2022 that introduced readers to the word "grifters" underneath which he wrote: "The quasi-judicial setting of the inquiry will lend legitimacy to the destructive, extremist positions of the people who engineered the convoy revolt and they will be in a position to capitalize on a wholly unwarranted credibility."

+On 29 November 2022 Toronto Star contributing columnist Gillian Steward wrote that the "Convoy protest lawyers didn’t do their clients any favours".